First of all, if you want to contact me, you can write to: dainonottambulo -at- gmail -dot- com!

 I'm currently a PhD student in the Aerospace Engineering department,

-in Politecnico di Milano and I'm working on rarefied plasmas for electric propulsion applications.
+in Politecnico di Milano and von Karman Insitute (VKI), and I'm working on kinetic plasmas for electric

 If you scroll down the page, you will find a couple of pics from my working place.

 I come from Cremona, a small town in nothern Italy.

 It's not such a big city, but I really like it.

 Actually there's even some chance that you've heard about my town, since it's the birth town of a bounch of

 great guys such as Antonio Stradivari and Andrea Amati!

 Walking by the city centre sourrounded by November mist, late in the evening, your steps being almost the only

 sound source, then stopping for a moment in front of one of the many luthier shops and watching in the back

 of the shop a mid-age man silently scratching a precious piece of wood, soon to become a masterpiece...